maruf10/-financial-benefit-prediction/README.md

 bank-full.csv with all examples, ordered by date (from May 2008 to November 2010). bank.csv with 10% of the examples (4521), randomly selected from bank-full.csv.
+Findings.

+Here It is observed that the Accurecy of the KNN Classifier model is approx 91.4% .
+I can say that the model performed the good and it could be better by using oversampling method because of imbalanced classified DataSet.

+Here a reduction in Marketing cost about 11.4% in marketing cost can be achieved while maintaining 97.6% sales if any person is called a maximum of 6 times.